What is HPPA?

 Most frequent questions and answers

-There is a registration fee of $150 per person, which includes a camp T-shirt, all instruction music and materials, and a pair of Vic Firth Ralph Hardimon signature marching sticks.
+There is a registration fee of $40 per person, which includes a camp T-shirt, all instruction music and materials, and a pair of Vic Firth Ralph Hardimon signature marching sticks.

 Scholarships are available to those who need them; for more information, please contact us about financial assistance.

-For 2023, the camp dates are July 10th through July 14th.
+For 2026, the camp dates are June 15th through June 19th.

 You do not have to be from Garden City to attend.
 This camp is open to all students who can make it to Garden City when it happens.